YashDThapliyal/Autonomous-Driving-World-Model/README.md

 Creates MP4 videos with HUD overlays showing frame info, phase labels, scene descriptions, world state, and planner intent.

+**Visual Grounding (YOLO):** During visualization, the system highlights the specific pedestrian or vehicle the planner is reacting to using YOLO object detection.
+This makes yield and follow behaviors visually grounded and interpretable—viewers can see exactly which object triggered each planner decision.

 **Output:** `results/{clip}_overlay.mp4`

 ## Project Structure